CTYAODN

 Adjuvant Therapy

-Additional cancer treatment given after the primary treatment, for example chemotherapy given after surgery.
+Adjuvant therapy refers to additional cancer treatment given after the primary treatment, such as chemotherapy or immunotherapy administered following surgery.

 Anaemia